DiedrichsenLab/BrainDataScienceBlog/noisy_correlation/text.md

 <section markdown="1">

 In neuroimaging, we often want to know how similar, or overlapping, two brain activity patterns are.
 If two tasks (let's call them *A* and *B*) activate a specific brain region in a similar way, we can infer that this brain region does something similar in the two conditions.
 If the activations are very different, we can conclude that this brain region does something quite dissimilar in the two situations.
 Often, we are not so concerned with the question whether task *A* activates the brain region more than task *B* - rather we want to know whether the *pattern* of activation across the brain's surface is the same or not - that is, we are interested in the *correlation* between the two activity patterns.
-{+margin:m1:Of course, sometimes we do care about the amount of activation, in which case correlations are not the right measure.
+{+margin:Of course, sometimes we do care about the amount of activation, in which case correlations are not the right measure.
 But that's a topic for another blog.}
 The question of the correlation between two activations patterns re-occurs over and over.
 How much does encoding and retrival of the same item lead to similar activity pattterns?
 How about planning and execution of the same movement?
 Or does the pattern related to a specific movement change with training?
 However, estimating the the true correlation between two patterns can be extremely tricky.